front-end-foundations/session3/README.md

 $ python -m SimpleHTTPServer 9000
 ```

 Access `localhost:8000` in Chrome.
-Note the directory listing and the default index.html.
+Note the directory listing. `ctrl-c` to quit the process.

 ## I - Sushi Homework